peteroupc/peteroupc.github.io/bernoulli.md

 <a id=Certain_Algebraic_Functions></a>
 #### Certain Algebraic Functions

 (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup> showed how certain functions can be simulated by generating a bitstring and determining whether that bitstring belongs to a certain class of bitstrings.
 The rules for determining whether a bitstring belongs to that class are called a _binary stochastic grammar_, which uses an alphabet of only two "letters", or more generally a _stochastic grammar_.
-The functions belong to a class called _algebraic functions_ (functions that can be a solution of a polynomial equation).
+The functions belong to a class called _algebraic functions_ (functions that can be a solution of a nonzero polynomial equation).

-According to (Mossel and Peres 2005)<sup>[**(15)**](#Note15)</sup>, a factory function can be simulated by a _pushdown automaton_ (a state machine with a stack) only if that function can be a solution of a polynomial equation whose coefficients are rational numbers.
+According to (Mossel and Peres 2005)<sup>[**(15)**](#Note15)</sup>, a factory function can be simulated by a _pushdown automaton_ (a state machine with a stack) only if that function can be a solution of a polynomial equation whose coefficients are rational numbers not all zero.

 The following algorithm simulates the following algebraic function: